Ready to serve you....

 Older kids in the Teen and Youth programs need to be monitored as well – check-in with your kids.
 This will help us avoid feral bands wandering around with "nothing to do."
+Please encourage teens to be engaged in some form of instructional program.
 Note - Due to past concerns about safety and damage, the weapons range will be open only when a staff supervisor is present – Times will be posted.

 Extreme weather conditions are becoming more of a concern.
 If catastrophic conditions require us to close the camp for safety reasons during an event, refunds will not be available.
 There are trip insurance options available through brokers that provide a policy to cover such an occurrence.